Cape Verde: Health

 The infant mortality rate among children between 0 and 5 years old is 15 per 1,000 live births according to the latest (2017) data from the National Statistics Bureau, while the maternal mortality rate is 42 deaths per 100,000 live births.
 The HIV-AIDS prevalence rate among Cape Verdeans between 15 and 49 years old is 0.8%.

 According to the latest data (2017) from the National Statistics Bureau, life expectancy at birth is 76.2 years; that is, 72.2 years for males and 80.2 years for females.
 There are six hospitals: two central hospitals (Praia and Mindelo) and four regional hospitals (in Santa Catarina, São Antão, Fogo, and Sal).
-In addition, there are 28 health centers, 35 sanitation centers, and a variety of private clinics.
+In addition, there are 28 health centres, 35 sanitation centres, and a variety of private clinics.

 The population is among the healthiest in Africa.
 Since its independence, it has greatly improved its health indicators.
 Besides having been promoted to the group of "medium development" countries in 2007, leaving the least developed countries category (becoming the second country to do so), as of 2020 it was the 11th best ranked country in Africa in its Human Development Index.
 The total expenditure on health was 7.1% of GDP (2015).
 Cabo Verde ranks 48th out of 127 countries with sufficient data, with a GHI score of 9.2, indicating low hunger.